• Skip to primary navigation

 How to Link Eero Routers With HomeKit

-By Andrew Myrick 0 comments Last updated December 29, 2022
+By Andrew Myrick 2 comments Last updated March 27, 2023

 We’ve covered, rather extensively, a lot of the possibilities if you opt to use Apple’s HomeKit system if you want to dive into the world of smart homes.
 But there are a lot of different devices and accessories that you can add to your home that you may not even know have integration with HomeKit.
-Some examples of this include Wi-Fi routers, and specifically the Mesh WiFi Systems that we’ve seen from the likes of Eero and others.
+Some examples of this include Wi-Fi routers and specifically the Mesh WiFi Systems that we’ve seen from the likes of Eero and others.

 Related Reading

-• The Best HomeKit Devices and Accessories
+• The Best HomeKit Devices and Accessories in 2023

 • What’s the Best HomeKit Home Hub?
 Apple TV, HomePod, or iPad